 - Clients have the option to use a graphical plan or a text plan for consolidating 30 or less parcels.
 If a text plan is used, the ISC template must be completed. - A graphical plan may be required if the consolidation involves more than 30 parcels.
-In these situations, the Controller of Surveys should be contacted for other possible options as these may be reviewed on a case by case basis. - > The plan must be produced in metric format. - > All parcels being consolidated must be adjacent to each other. - The individual parcels being consolidated must exist on plans filed in the Land Surveys Directory (surveyed or Metes and Bounds). - Quarter section lines, section lines where there is no road allowance (Blind lines) and unposted limits of road allowances, roads and railways are considered boundaries previously established by surveys.
-Legal Subdivision and Quarter Legal Subdivision lines are considered surveyed lines for the purpose of consolidation as long as they were referenced on a pre-converted title. - Dimensions are not required on a consolidation plan.
+In these situations, the Controller of Surveys should be contacted for other possible options as these may be reviewed on a case by case basis. - > The plan must be produced in metric format. - > All parcels being consolidated must be adjacent to each other. - ➤ The individual parcels being consolidated must exist on plans filed in the Land Surveys Directory (surveyed or Metes and Bounds). - Quarter section lines, section lines where there is no road allowance (Blind lines) and unposted limits of road allowances, roads and railways are considered boundaries previously established by surveys.
+Legal Subdivision and Quarter Legal Subdivision lines are considered surveyed lines for the purpose of consolidation as long as they were referenced on a pre-converted title. - ➤ Dimensions are not required on a consolidation plan.
 If dimensions are shown, they must exist on a plan of survey and must be shown as copied or the legend must have a note stating all dimensions shown are copied.
-Calculated or sum total dimensions will not be allowed.
+Calculated or sum total dimensions will not be allowed. - > A fine dashed line may be shown for the boundaries that are eliminated but the legal land

-- A fine dashed line may be shown for the boundaries that are eliminated but the legal land descriptor of the parcels being consolidated shall not be labeled on the new plan other than in the title block. - > A sufficient number of adjacent parcels must be shown to give a geographical context. - The new parcel must be assigned a unique legal land descriptor.
-For example: Lot 1, Block 21 will not be allowed on the new consolidation plan if Lot 1 already exists within the same Block 21 as shown on an approved plan. - When consolidating a parcel back to a northern map sheet, the map sheet number must be displayed so a special class code (NORTH) will be assigned to it.
-The "North" class code will ensure that title will be issued to the Crown.
-The next available extension number should be displayed but far enough from the map sheet number so it is not mistaken to be part of the map sheet LLD.
-The LLD for the consolidated parcel will be "Plan (new plan number) - Ext. (number)". (eg: Plan123456789 - Ext.
-2) Since the plan number is not assigned until submission of the plan to ISC, the number will be added by ISC upon receiving approval from the client.
+- descriptor of the parcels being consolidated shall not be labeled on the new plan other than in the title block. - ➤ A sufficient number of adjacent parcels must be shown to give a geographical context. - ➤ The new parcel must be assigned a unique legal land descriptor.
+For example: Lot 1, Block 21 will not be allowed on the new consolidation plan if Lot 1 already exists within the same Block 21 as shown on an approved plan. - Titled land will not be converted back to abstract.
+For this reason, the consolidation of a parcel back to a northern map sheet or an abstract quarter section is not allowed.
+Options are to transfer an existing parcel to the ministry that has administration of the adjacent parcels or lands, If a new plan, you can set up the remainder parcel in the name of the ministry that has administration of the adjacent parcel or lands.